rajjo999/K6-LoadTesting/README.md

 # Load Testing Using K6

-We are using https://fakerestapi.azurewebsites.net/index.html for sameple APIs
+We are using https://fakerestapi.azurewebsites.net/index.html for tests

 # To run tests locally: